Active Ingredients 101

 • Formulation matters—not all ingredients work well at all pH levels or in all textures.

-Now that you know what are the most common active ingredients in skincare, you'll be unbeatable at decoding your products labels.
+Now that you know what the most common active ingredients in skincare are, you'll be unbeatable at decoding a product label.